 Dutch elm disease is a costly, deadly disease that affects all species of elm trees in Alberta.
 It is caused by a fungus that clogs the elm tree’s water conducting system, causing the tree to die.
 The fungus is primarily spread from one elm tree to another by 3 beetle species.

-See also Facts about driving while tired?
+See also Facts about dolphins behavior?

 When did the Dutch elm disease start